Denajir/Denajir/README.md

 ### Hi there 👋 I'm Denajir,

-I'm a second year software engineering undergraduate at University of Kelaniya and I'm also following a applied statistics diploma at IASSL.
+I'm a second year software engineering studen of at University of colombia.

 - ⚡ **Fun fact:** I believe in the *Chaos theory*: Even in unpredictable environments with seemingly random oddities and irregularities lies a predictable & sensible pattern not seen initially.
 - 🔭 I’m currently studying:
 	- Mobile Application Development
 	- Web Application Development
-- :bulb: I'm interested in all things data: **Big Data, Cloud, Machine Learning and Data Science**
+- :bulb: I'm interested in all things data: **Big data, backend, frontend, Automatization**
-- 💬 Talk to me about Space, Philosophy, Science, anything that interests you.

 ## My Skills Include